Plan 9: Quick Boot with UEFI

 Test in QEMU

 Before running on actual hardware, it might help to get familiar with the process in a virtual environment.
+OVMF, or Open Virtual Machine Firmware, is an open-source implementation of the UEFI (Unified Extensible Firmware Interface) specification for virtual machines.
+Install QEMU and OVMF.

 sudo apt-get install qemu-system ovmf

 Copy all the files mentioned above to a root dir maintaining the directory structure.
-Also copy OVMF.fd to current dir.
+Also copy OVMF.fd to the current dir.

 cp /usr/share/qemu/OVMF.fd .